Remote sensing satellites use two types of orbits:

 satellites would show a similar geometry.
 TOPEX

-has a 10 day repeat cycle, with 127 compete orbits.
+has a 10 day repeat cycle, with 127 compete orbits during the cycles.
 Each

 orbit has an ascending (odd numbers) and a descending

 (even numbers) portion, numbered from 1 to 254.
 The

 coverage of all 254 passes is indicated with the gray

 The Sentinel-2 satellite has the same 10 day repeat pattern, but its inclination allows imaging higher latitudes.

 Note the lack of coverage for high latitudes in both hemispheres, determined by the orbit's inclination.